 Nearby Te Awanga and Clifton have permanent dwellings, baches (holiday homes) and vineyards.
 The Clifton station homestead is a local landmark.
-The Cape Kidnappers gannet reserve has been accessed via the beach from Clifton.
+The Cape Kidnappers gannet reserve is accessed via the beach from Clifton.

 Significant peak with an altitude of 399 m.
 The best-known Māori legend says the peak and hills are the body of Ngāti Kahungunu ancestor Rongokako.
 Te Mata Peak became a public park by way of a gift from John, Bernard and Mason Chambers in 1927.